itthinx/affiliates-woocommerce-light/readme.txt

 With this integration plugin, referrals are created automatically for your affiliates when sales are made.

-The plugin allows you to set a referral (commission) rate so that your affiliates get credited with a referral based on a percentage of each sale's total net amount.
+The plugin allows you to set a referral (commission) rate, so that your affiliates get credited with a referral, based on a percentage of each sale's total net amount.

 An advanced integration that synchronizes the referrals to their order status is available with [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) and [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).

-*Affiliates* is an outstanding affiliate and growth marketing platform, that helps to boost sales through your own affiliate program.
-It is the ideal and proven affiliate solution for *WooCommerce*.
+[Affiliates](https://wordpress.org/plugins/affiliates/) is an outstanding affiliate and growth marketing platform, that helps to boost sales through your own affiliate program.
+Powering affiliate programs for shops since 2011, it is the ideal and proven affiliate solution especially for [WooCommerce](https://wordpress.org/plugins/woocommerce).

 = Requirements =